Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/agents.md

 # 🤖 Agents

-Explanation
-is composed of components.
-It's responsible for executing pipelines and managing the components.
+Agent is composed of [🧩 Components](./components.md) and responsible for executing pipelines and some additional logic.
+The base class for all agents is `BaseAgent`, it has the necessary logic to collect components and execute protocols.
-Inherits from `BaseAgent`

 ## AutoGPT Agent

-Explanation
+`Agent` is the main agent provided by AutoGPT.
+It's a subclass of `BaseAgent`.

-### Built-in Pipelines
+### Important methods

 `propose_action` and `execute`